Sarah Campbell Blaffer Foundation

-Some 200 European Old Master paintings range predominantly from the 16th through early 19th century, and a small collection of 20th-century paintings includes examples by Edvard Munch and Lyonel Feininger.
+More than 150 European Old Master paintings range predominantly from the 16th through the early 19th century, and a small collection of 20th-century paintings includes examples by Lyonel Feininger and Edvard Munch.

-The print collection consists of more than 400 woodcuts, engravings, etchings, lithographs, and aquatints, by masters from Albrecht Dürer to Théodore Géricault, with particular strengths in the works of William Hogarth and Francisco de Goya.
+The print collection consists of approximately 500 woodcuts, engravings, etchings, lithographs, and aquatints, by masters from Albrecht Dürer to Théodore Géricault.
 A small collection of British watercolors and a selection of rare books are also maintained.

-The focus of the Blaffer Foundation’s collection of decorative arts is the Cabinet of Curiosities, a type of collection popular among the educated and elite in the 16th and 17th centuries.
-Such cabinets included intriguing and exotic objects chosen for their rarity, intricacy, and artifice.
-Manmade objects were combined with natural wonders to create an awe-inspiring microcosm.
+The focus of the Blaffer Foundation’s collection of decorative arts is the “cabinet of curiosities,” a type of collection popular among the educated and elite in the 16th and 17th centuries.
+Such cabinets included intriguing and exotic objects chosen for their rarity, intricacy, and artifice, combining manmade objects with natural wonders.

 The Blaffer Foundation maintains an active exhibition schedule.
-Individual objects have been loaned to exhibitions throughout the United States as well as Japan, England, Germany, and France.
-In keeping with the primary mission of sharing artworks with the people of Texas, the Foundation also organizes thematic exhibitions drawn from the permanent collection.
+Individual objects have been lent to exhibitions throughout the United States and abroad.
+In keeping with the primary mission of sharing artworks with the people of Texas, the foundation also organizes thematic exhibitions drawn from the permanent collection.
 Some of these exhibitions are presented at the MFAH, and many tour museums in Texas and beyond.